 Modsy analyzed Google searches from across the United States and identified that Americans were either searching farmhouse, modern, coastal, country, or rustic interior design styles.

-Farmhouse décor was by far the most popular, of the bunch prevailing in 26 states—due to the influence of Chip and Joanna Gaines’s Fixer Upper, perhaps?
-You’ve seen the style take shape through the Gaines’s Hearth and Hand line for Target, which offers everything from faux eucalyptus stems, wooden furniture, and black-and-white checked pillows.
+Farmhouse décor was by far the most popular of the bunch, prevailing in 26 states—due to the influence of Chip and Joanna Gaines’s Fixer Upper, perhaps?
+You’ve seen the style take shape through the Gaines’s Hearth and Hand line for Target, which offers everything from faux eucalyptus stems to wooden furniture and black-and-white checked pillows.

 So, which states find farmhouse style the most appealing?
 Alabama, Arkansas, Georgia, Idaho, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Mississippi, Missouri, Montana, Nebraska, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Utah, West Virginia, Wisconsin, and Wyoming.

 The next most common style was modern décor—think anything CB2 or Anthropologie, both of which are home to all things brass and velvet, along with plenty of art deco-style pieces.
 This style is preferred by residents of Arizona, California, Colorado, Connecticut, Hawaii, Illinois, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New York, Texas, Vermont, and Washington.

 Coastal décor seems to have experienced a major resurgence in recent years, with an increased selection of wicker and rattan products on the market.
 Customers flock to companies such as Serena & Lily to incorporate this laid-back yet cohesive look into their own homes.